Huge Impact Wrestling News: New Name, Debuting Wrestlers, New Direction

-Impact Wrestling fans knew that this was coming but the changes made to the company seems almost instantaneous and everything people knew about the former TNA Impact Wrestling has changed.
-The company has changed its name, brought in new wrestlers, let others go, and have created a brand new direction for the company to travel in.
+Impact Wrestling fans knew that this was coming, but the changes made to the company seems almost instantaneous, and everything people knew about the former TNA Impact Wrestling has changed.
+The company has changed its name, brought in new wrestlers, let others go, and they have created a brand new direction for the company to travel in.

 The New Impact Wrestling